Carroll A. Deering

-The Carroll A. Deering was an American five-masted commercial schooner launched in 1919 and found run aground without its crew off Cape Hatteras, North Carolina, in January 1921.
+Carroll A. Deering was an American five-masted commercial schooner launched in 1919 and found run aground without its crew off Cape Hatteras, North Carolina, in January 1921.

 Overview

 The Carroll A. Deering was built in Bath, Maine, in 1919 by the G.G.
 Deering Company for commercial use.
 The owner of the company named the ship after his son.
 One of the last large commercial sailing vessels, the ship was designed to carry cargo and had been in service for a year when it began its final voyage to Rio de Janeiro, Brazil.